Hydropessum

-Hydropessum is an extinct genus of polzbergiiform ray-finned fish from South Africa, it is the only member of the monotypic family Hydropessidae.
+Hydropessum is an extinct genus of freshwater polzbergiiform ray-finned fish from South Africa, it is the only member of the monotypic family Hydropessidae.
 Its fossils have been found at an unknown locality in the Upper Beaufort Group of the Karoo Supergroup, though the material is known to date to the early Triassic.
 It was a small fish with a body almost as deep as it was long, being described as diamond-shaped.
 Some of the more important features of the fish are present in the skull including the length of the maxilla along with the loss of teeth.
-The latter is what lead to it being placed not only with another similar family, Cleithrolepididae, but also within Polzbergiiformes more recently.
+The latter is what led to it being placed not only with another similar family, Cleithrolepididae, but also within Polzbergiiformes more recently.
 Only a single species has been described, the type species H. kannemeyeri.